 • Using the latest releases of Node.js (LTS and Current),

 • Choice of package manager: NPM or Yarn,

 • Viewing application logs in Plesk web interface using Log Browser,

 • Very simple web interface for other related management functions

 In this article, we’ll describe in detail how to work with Node.js apps in the context of Plesk Obsidian, the latest version of Plesk.

 The first thing you need to do is install Plesk Obsidian.
 I chose Debian as the server OS for this article.
 You can use either a Linux distro or Windows – just note that there could be some minor differences if you go with a different OS.
 Assuming Plesk is already installed, let’s install the Node.js extension.

 Log in to Plesk, go to “Tools and Settings”, and click “Updates and Upgrades”.
 Next, go to “Add/Remove Components”.
 Find the “NodeJS support” component.
 Select it, and continue with the Node.JS installation.
 In a few minutes, all the necessary components will be installed and you’ll be ready to go!

 To make sure everything works, let’s try to host a sample Node.js app, such as a “Hello, World” app.
-You can download one here: https://github.com/plesk/node-hello-world.
-While copy/pasting the contents of the app.js file manually is an option, I suggest trying out another Plesk Onyx extension instead – namely, the Git extension.
+You can download one here.
+Copy/pasting the contents of the app.js file manually is an option.
+But I suggest trying out another Plesk extension instead – namely, the Git extension.

-The last thing before you run the app is to enable Node.js support on the domain.
-Go to “Websites & Domains” and click “Node.js”.
-Here you will see some information about your app and a row of buttons on top.
-Click “Enable Node.js”, and in a few seconds your screen will look like this:
+The last thing to do before you run the app is to enable Node.js support on the domain.
+Go to “Domains”, choose the website and click “Node.js”.
+Here you’ll see some information about your app and a row of buttons on top.
+Click “Enable Node.js”, and in a few seconds, your screen will look like this: